 - Introduce the school and the school rules as well as the school’s management and communications system, Inna, and make sure that parents have access to it.
 Parents are encouraged to stay in contact with the school.

-- Go over the services and support available in the school, for example student counselling and the Study Lab for homework assistance.
+- Introduce the services and support available in the school, for example student counselling and the Study Lab for homework assistance.

 - Introduce the social life and the various student organisations active at the school.

-- Register classes in Inna according to the students’ Icelandic skills and areas of interest.
+- Choose classes in Inna according to the students’ Icelandic skills and areas of interest.

 Personalised study plan